-I’m running a validator on testnet now.
+I’m running a validator on Testnet now.
 When will I be onboarded into the Solana Foundation Delegation Program on Mainnet Beta? #

-To reward all validators who are running quality nodes, so validators who signed up during Tour de SOL but are not running a quality node will not be onboarded ahead of high quality operators who’ve signed up for the Solana Foundation Delegation Program since August 2021.
+To reward all validators who are running quality nodes, validators who signed up during Tour de SOL but are not running a quality node will not be onboarded ahead of high quality operators who’ve signed up for the Solana Foundation Delegation Program since August 2021.

 I have an onboarding group number but I haven’t been onboarded yet.
 Will I lose my onboarding group number in the new process?
 Will I lose my place in the queue? #

-The new onboarding process is meant to reward those who have been running their testnet nodes well.
-This means participants in Tour de SOL who’ve stopped running their testnet nodes will see their onboarding group numbers increase, and newly signed up validators, who are running high quality nodes with good performance, may be onboarded before them.
+The new onboarding process is meant to reward those who have been running their Testnet nodes well.
+This means participants in Tour de SOL who’ve stopped running their Testnet nodes will see their onboarding group numbers increase, and newly signed up validators, who are running high quality nodes with good performance, may be onboarded before them.

 What does getting onboarded to the Solana Foundation Delegation Program mean? #

 Getting onboarded means receiving an email from the Solana Foundation notifying you that 1) your status on the CLI is now approved and 2) you are eligible to receive a delegation of stake from the Solana Foundation if your validator node on Mainnet Beta meets the stated performance criteria outlined here.

 How long will it take for me to get staked by the Foundation once I’m onboarded onto Mainnet Beta through the Foundation Delegation Program? #

-Once your node on Mainnet Beta meets the stated performance criteria outlined here, it may take up to 4 epochs for the stake delegation from the Solana Foundation to become active.
+Once your node on Mainnet Beta meets the stated performance criteria outlined here, it may take up to 6 epochs for the stake delegation from the Solana Foundation to become active.

-Do I need to keep running my validator on testnet after I’ve been onboarded to the Delegation Program? #
+Do I need to keep running my validator on Testnet after I’ve been onboarded to the Delegation Program? #

 Yes.
-Starting August 1, 2021 in order to remain eligible to receive stake delegation from the Solana Foundation, all validators in the Delegation Program must also maintain a well-performing (i.e. staked) testnet node.
+Starting August 1, 2021 in order to remain eligible to receive stake delegation from the Solana Foundation, all validators in the Delegation Program must also maintain a well-performing (i.e. staked) Testnet node.

 Newly Signed up Validators (as of August 2021)

 After August 1, 2021, how can I sign up for the Solana Foundation Delegation Program? #

 How do I sign up for the Solana Foundation Delegation Program and what can I do after I sign up? #

 Here are four short steps.

 Step One: Before registering for the program on the signup portal, create your validator keys and use them to register for the program through the solana-foundation-delegation-program-cli.
-The CLI documentation will walk through creating your testnet and mainnet validator keypairs for the first time, if you don’t already have these keys.
+The CLI documentation will walk through creating your Testnet and Mainnet validator keypairs for the first time, if you don’t already have these keys.
 If you already have these keys, use your existing keys to register through the CLI.
 The CLI registration will create an on-chain record of your registration.
 This must be done before registering for the program on the Solana Foundation website.

-Step Two: Sign up with your testnet and mainnet keys here.
+Step Two: Sign up with your Testnet and Mainnet keys here.

-Step Three: Assuming you’ve passed KYC and signed up successfully, you can now start running your testnet validator.
+Step Three: Assuming you’ve passed KYC and signed up successfully, you can now start running your Testnet validator.
 Follow the steps here to do so.

-How do I get SOL on testnet to start voting? #
+How do I get SOL on Testnet to start voting? #

 After you’ve started up your tesnet validator, you can airdrop yourself some test SOL to get started.
 You can follow these instructions to learn how to do so.

 I just signed up for the Solana Foundation Delegation Program and received an email from the Foundation saying “Thank you for registering”.
 Am I approved?
 Is this the same as getting onboarded to the Solana Foundation Delegation Program and receiving stake? #

 No. This email confirms that you have registered for the program.
 You will not be onboarded and receive a delegation as part of the Solana Foundation Delegation Program until you are onboarded.
 To understand when you will be onboarded please refer to the questions above.

 I just signed up for the Solana Foundation Delegation Program at solana.foundation/delegation-program.
-When will the stake bot on testnet see me? #
+When will the stake bot on Testnet see me? #

 When will the stake bot stake me? #

 After the stake bot sees you (see question above to understand what this entails), and you meet the criteria outlined here, you will be eligible to receive stake from the stake bot on Testnet.
 Note: In order to meet the criteria you need to start voting.
-You can airdrop yourself some testnet SOL in order to start voting with these instructions.
+You can airdrop yourself some Testnet SOL in order to start voting with these instructions.

 I’ve signed up for the Solana Foundation Delegation Program.
 When do I get my onboarding group number? #

-Do I have to run a testnet validator without rewards or compensation until I am onboarded to the Solana Foundation Delegation Program on Mainnet Beta? #
+Do I have to run a Testnet validator without rewards or compensation until I am onboarded to the Solana Foundation Delegation Program on Mainnet Beta? #

-There are no rewards for running a validator on testnet which means you run the validator at your own cost.
-Running a testnet validator for months without compensation is a financial decision that every validator must make for themselves.
+There are no rewards for running a validator on Testnet which means you run the validator at your own cost.
+Running a Testnet validator for months without compensation is a financial decision that every validator must make for themselves.
 Please note if you stop running your tesnet validator, you will lose your place in the onboarding queue.

-I won’t receive a delegation from the Foundation for another 9 months but I want to start my testnet node and start receiving delegations now.
+I won’t receive a delegation from the Foundation for another 9 months but I want to start my Testnet node and start receiving delegations now.
 What can I do? #

 Great question!
-You can of course start a testnet (and/or mainnet) node at any time.
+You can of course start a Testnet (and/or Mainnet) node at any time.
 You can self stake or attract external stake in many ways.
 A few such options could be 1) starting a website and explaining why delegators should stake to you, 2) starting a stake pool that promotes decentralization, or 3) joining a stake pool and receiving additional delegation from them.
 These are just a few ideas, your fellow validators will have more (and better) ideas for how to do this well.

 I already registered for the Solana Foundation Delegation Program on the website but didn’t register via the CLI.
 Do I still need to register via the CLI? #

 Registering for the Solana Foundation Delegation Program via the CLI ensures your registration is on-chain.
 For a short week after the website was live, the CLI registration was not mandatory in order to sign up.
-If you were one of the first validators to sign up through the website, please register for the program through the here, you will be eligible to receive stake from the stake bot on Testnet.
+If you were one of the first validators to sign up through the website, please register for the program through the CLI to be eligible to receive stake from the stake bot on Testnet.

 The following criteria apply to all validators, whether or not they have participated in Tour de SOL, or join the program later

 What is the criteria for receiving stake from the Foundation on Testnet and Mainnet Beta? #